 Most landlords whether private or housing associations issue assured and assured shorthold tenancies (AST).
 During the tenancy certain issues may arise that affect landlords and tenants, such as changes to rent or terms and conditions, changes to the type of tenancy or ending a tenancy.

-For issues that fall inside regulation the government has a series of prescribed forms which should be filled in depending on your scenario.
-Assured tenancy forms
+For issues that fall inside regulation the government has a series of prescribed forms which should be filled in depending on your scenario - they are called assured tenancy forms - forms for landlords and/or tenants to propose action relating to tenancy agreements.

 From 1 October 2015 the validity of section 21 notices depend on when the tenancy started.
 Landlords who have granted a tenancy after this date will no longer be able to serve a section 21 unless: